|

 - TOC

-- Train Operating Company - company which holds a franchise to operate passenger rail services.
+- Train Operating Company - company which holds a franchise, concession or management contract to operate passenger rail services.

 - Token